Freiling87/CCU/CCU/Scratchpad.md

     - this.customLevel = this.customCampaign.levelList[n];
 ###			C	00 Usage Guide
 This one will be complicated to explain, so it's best to go overboard on documentation and provide examples.
+###			C	Designate Alpha/Beta/Gamma/Delta
+Designates a level as a place to return to
 ###			C	Exit Alpha/Beta/Gamma/Delta
 Destination at Elevator
 ###			C	Exit +1/2/3/4
 Can have multiple, to allow Branching
 Adds options at Elevator
-###			C	Level Alpha/Beta/Gamma/Delta
-Designates a level as a place to return to
 ###			C	Set A/B/C/D false
 For level access
 ###			C	Set A/B/C/D true